 Learning how to use citation management software can improve the efficiency of your research and save you hundreds of hours with papers that you'll write in the future!

-Zotero supports hundreds of different style guides.
+Zotero supports thousands of different style guides.
 Common style guides such as the Chicago Manual of Style, APA, and MLA are build into Zotero.
 Can't find the style you need for your paper?
 Additional style guides can be downloaded from the Zotero Style Repository.
 You can also edit existing styles or create your own.

 Do you want to share your citations or collaborate with others online?
 Create an account and log on to Zotero Groups, where you can create and share citations in three different types of groups: